Approx. Time Difference

 Approximate Time Difference

-The Study Center office in Bordeaux is usually closed from the second week of July until the student arrival day.
+The Study Center offices in Bordeaux is usually closed from the first or third week of July until the student arrival day.

-The academic program begins with a mandatory intensive language program (ILP) in Bordeaux.
+The academic program begins with an intensive language program (ILP) in Bordeaux.
 The ILP includes intensive language training and background on French culture.
 You must take the ILP for a letter grade.
 The ILP concentrates on providing an introduction to French contemporary culture and history, and developing French writing, conversation, and grammar skills.
 The ILP is designed to prepare you for the demands of regular university coursework.
 During the ILP you will attend orientation sessions and receive information about the university and its fields of study.
-If you are a fall or year student you will receive 4 quarter/3 semester UC units for the ILP.
-If you are a spring student you will receive 3 quarter/2 semester UC units for the ILP.
+If you are a fall or year student you will receive 4 UC quarter units (3 semester units) for the ILP.
+If you are a spring student you will receive 3 UC quarter units (2 semester units) for the ILP.

 The academic program during the year consists of regular university courses.
 Classes are available in a wide range of fields.
-Recommended fields include anthropology, art history, environmental/ecological studies, French language and literature, studio art, biology, environmental studies, geography, film and media studies, linguistics, philosophy, history, medieval studies, political science, economics, and sociology.
-There are also courses offered in computer science and engineering.
+Recommended fields include anthropology, art history, environmental/ecological studies, French language and literature, studio art, history, medieval studies, political science, economics, and sociology.
+The art history and history departments offer a variety of survey courses from classical antiquity to the present.
+An inter-departmental ecological studies program examines this field from a variety of perspectives.
+A large selection of courses is also offered in the science and engineering fields.

 Intermediate language and culture classes are at the core of the program in Bordeaux.
 The program is taught entirely in French.
 The instruction is conducted at the University of Bordeaux’s Department for French as a Foreign Language (DEFLE), which enrolls students from a wide variety of countries and cultural backgrounds and provides training in French language and culture.